Zydeco Scream

-Zydeco Scream is a steel roller coaster located at abandoned Six Flags New Orleans in New Orleans, Louisiana.
+Zydeco Scream was a steel roller coaster located at the now defunct Six Flags New Orleans in New Orleans, Louisiana.
 Manufactured by Vekoma, the Boomerang coaster model opened to the public on June 10, 2000.
-It closed following the permanent closure of the park in the aftermath of Hurricane Katrina in 2005.
-Remnants of the ride remain standing in disrepair at the defunct park.
+Following the devastation to the amusement park in August 2005 by Hurricane Katrina, the roller coaster ceased operation following the park's closure but remained standing until its demolition in 2024.
 Prior to Six Flags New Orleans, the ride operated at Parc de Montjuic in Barcelona, Spain from 1990 to 1998.

 History

 Zydeco Scream first started at the former Parc de Montjuic in Barcelona, Spain as Boomerang from 1990 to 1998, with white tracks and green supports.
 The roller coaster was relocated to Jazzland as Zydeco Scream in 2000 (Jazzland also opened that same year).
 A couple years after Six Flags took over the park, Hurricane Katrina hit the park on August 29, 2005, and the park was severely flooded from the Hurricane.